[Looking for Charlie's main web site?]

 As of CF10, clearing all template cache entries for given folder(s)

-While it's nice that CF 8 added the ability to clear the entries for a given file or list of the, sadly you can't specify just a folder and hope it will clear all the template cache entries for files in that folder and subfolders, at least, not until CF 10, which adds a couple ways to do just that.
+While it's nice that CF 8 had added the ability to clear the entries for a given file or list of the, sadly you can't specify just a folder and hope it will clear all the template cache entries for files in that folder and subfolders, at least, not until CF 10, which adds a couple ways to do just that.

 First, in the CF 10 Admin "Caching" page, there's not only the long-existing button (since CF7) to clear the entire template cache, but there's now a new field and button (under the label, "Clear folder specific template cache") with which you *can* now in fact point to a directory, and tell it to clear the template cache entries only for files whose source came from the given folder, recursively.